Code-Institute-Submissions/MSP-6/README.md

 ## Code

 - The basis for the accordion text was learned from [Code Institute](https://codeconvey.com/responsive-accordion-pure-css/)
-- The basis for the Tooltips hover text was learned from [Log Rocket Blog](https://blog.logrocket.com/creating-beautiful-tooltips-with-only-css/)
+- <s>The basis for the Tooltips hover text was learned from [Log Rocket Blog](https://blog.logrocket.com/creating-beautiful-tooltips-with-only-css/)</s>
+            After User testing, it has been determined that including hover message boxes in the certificate page is over engineering the development of the page.
+They are not beneficial for the user.
+Instead Icon links will be utilised for the validation and course links.
 - The basis for the form was learned from the Love Running Project from Code Institute
 - The icons across the site were taken from [Font Awesome](https://fontawesome.com/)